cu-mkp/m-k-manuscript-data/_texts/p-128v_tl.md

 > *at left top margin*
 >
 >
 >   Don't forget to add first some <span class="m">borras</span> in your molten <span class="m">silver</span>, even if <span class="pro">silversmiths</span> do not.
 However, it is good to do it and I have seen it done.
 Then we add matter from the crust twice, and then some of the metallic thing.
-Keep it from [illegible] that be laid at the very end of your forge.
+Keep it from  that be laid at the very end of your forge.

 > *at left top margin*
 >